LLNL/Silo/docs/Chapter2-Section7.md

 (-I<silo-install>/json/include -L<silo-install>/json/lib -ljson).

 JSON stands for JavaScript Object Notation.
-You can learn more about `JSON` at json. org.
+You can learn more about `JSON` at json.org.
-You can learn more about the json-c library at https://github. com/json-c/json-c/wiki.
+You can learn more about the json-c library at https://github.com/json-c/json-c/wiki.

 Silo's `JSON` interface consists of two parts.
 The first part is just the json-c library interface which includes methods such as json_object_new_int() which creates a new integer valued `JSON` object and json_object_to_json_string() which returns an ascii string representation of a `JSON` object as well as many other methods.